durbandiamond/opensentinel/README.md

 ## Using

 Open Sentinel uses the `system` call to execute a user defined script when a threat is detected.
 The examples directory contains a script that works with the [pushd](https://pushed.co) service.
 The script MUST be located in the current users data directory.
 On Linux this would be `~/.opensentinel/data/` and on MacOS this would be `~/Library/Application Support/opensentinel/`.
+The script MUST be named `threat_alert.sh` but can be changed if need be.

 Open Sentinel MUST be run as root on Unix-like systems and Administrator on Windows systems.